giulia0402/giulia0402.github.io/index.md

 #### A bag of fictional movies
 Goal: To get a subset of fictional movies and their summaries.
 The main information we get to classify movies as fictional and non-fictional is their genres given by the CMU dataset.
 Let’s have a look at the genre’s distribution.
-In the CMU dataset, movies can be associated with several genres in particular order of importance: there are more than 300 hundred different genres!
-The graphs bellow display the proportion of movies taken in account by selecting only a given number of genres.
+In the CMU dataset, movies can be associated with several genres in particular order of importance.
+There are more than 300 hundred different genres.
+The graphs below shows the proportion of movies taken in account by selecting only a given number of genres

-Ones can see that the 40 most represented genres cover more than 98,37% of the whole movie dataset. (à verifier !)
-Among these 40 selected genres, science fiction and fantasy were chosen as the only ones clearly associated with fiction.
-This gives us a first subset of 5366 fictional movies corresponding to 6.56% of the whole movies.
-But wait, is this subset representative of all the fiction pieces released during the last 100 years?
-Several bias can be highlighted.
-First, our subset depends on the classification people made for movies genres.
-Do we miss many fictional movies by selecting only SF and Fantasy movies?
-Aren’t there others minor fictional genres?
-Aren’t there hidden fictional movies, only classified for example as drama or action?
-To try to mitigate these biases, we also use the IMDB genres classification.
-We select all the movies classified as SF and Fantasy and merged them with the CMU dataset.
-In this way a larger part of the CMU movies is integrated in our fictional movies’ subset: it now contains all movies classified as SF and Fantasy by both CMU and IMDB.

 ![Genres_distribution](/assets/img/genres_distribution.svg)